 “There is still a culture that is pervasive and that is why women in a workplace — whether they’re in technology in Silicon Valley or in Hollywood or in the corridors of our legislatures and Congress — they’re still being subjected to unwanted advances, sexual harassment and sometimes assault,” Hochul said in an interview with WBFO in November 2017.
 “And this is the year — this should be part of our legacy going forward for the next 100 years, that this is the day it’s over.
 Hashtag, it’s over.
 We’re not putting up with this anymore.”

-If Hochul becomes governor, it would be an uncommon feat in more ways than one
+Hochul becoming governor is an uncommon feat in more ways than one

-First and foremost, Hochul would become the first woman to ever run New York — the state where the U.S. women’s suffrage movement began in 1848.
-She would also become the first governor who isn’t from New York City or its suburbs since Franklin Delano Rosevelt left Albany for the White House in 1932; the first governor from Buffalo since Grover Cleveland left for the White House in 1885; and the first governor from anywhere in upstate New York since Republican Nathan L. Miller completed his two-year term in 1922.
+First and foremost, Hochul becomes the first woman to ever run New York — the state where the U.S. women’s suffrage movement began in 1848.
+She will also be the first governor who isn’t from New York City or its suburbs since Franklin Delano Rosevelt left Albany for the White House in 1932; the first governor from Buffalo since Grover Cleveland left for the White House in 1885; and the first governor from anywhere in upstate New York since Republican Nathan L. Miller completed his two-year term in 1922.

-What wouldn’t be novel, however, would be Hochul remaining standing after an adjacent male lawmaker self-destructed amid scandal.
+What isn’t novel, however, is Hochul remaining standing after an adjacent male lawmaker self-destructed amid scandal.
 Representative Chris Lee, whose term in Congress Hochul took over in 2011, resigned after he was caught soliciting women for an extramarital affair on Craigslist.
 The congressman who defeated Hochul in 2012, Chris Collins, resigned after he was charged with securities fraud.
 (He pleaded guilty but was later pardoned by President Trump.)